 Landmarks like the gay quarter in Barcelona, Palm Springs and the island of Mykonos were highly recommended as LGBTQ+ friendly but what about the big worldwide events?
 Here are our results:

-WorldPride is similar to EuroPride and hosted every 4 years by countries all over the world, much like the Olympics.
-Previously we’ve seen WorldPride in Rome, Toronto and Jerusalem.
-The next WorldPride will be New York in 2019 so book now for the best flights.
+WorldPride is similar to EuroPride and is hosted every 4 years by countries all over the world, much like the Olympics.
+Previously we’ve seen WorldPride in Rome, Toronto, New York and Jerusalem.
+The next WorldPride will be in Sydney in 2023 so book now for the best flights.

 Finally, Sydney Mardi Gras was recommended by 17% of our participants.
 Unlike the Mardi Gras in New Orleans, Sydney specifically celebrates everything LGBTQ+.
 It’s been going for 40 years strong and happens around February each year.
 The twist here is that it emphasises the LGBTQ+ members in local emergency services like police and paramedics.